Consumerism: In the 21st century

+Authors Steven Quartz and Anette Asp make a similar argument that changing notions of "cool" affect consumption patterns.
+Items that cost less, and would normally be lower in social status according to the old rules of conspicuous consumption, can actually rise in status if they are associated with a cool, rebellious subculture.
+As examples, the authors cite leather jackets popularized in 1950s motorcycle movies, or the cachet of "distressed clothing", or the tech entrepreneur who chooses to wear a T-shirt and hoodie instead of an elegant suit.
+Quartz and Asp have labeled this trend "rebellious consumption", and assert that it has altered advertising, consumer behavior, and even has political implications since less-well-off people can feel content with their inexpensive but "cool" possessions.

+In recent decades, consumerism has evolved into an organized movement to enhance the power and rights of buyers in relation to sellers.
+Consumer advocates believe that sellers enjoy an advantage in the traditional balance of power, for instance, the right to introduce any product in any size or style, the right to change a product's price at any time, the right to spend any amount to promote a product, and the right to use any message to encourage product purchases.
+Besides a buyer's principal right, i.e., not to buy, advocates have lobbied for expanded, enforceable buyer rights such as the right to be well informed about important aspects of a product, and the right to be protected against questionable products and marketing practices.

-American Dream has long been associated with consumerism.
+The American Dream has long been associated with consumerism.
 According to Sierra Club's Dave Tilford, "With less than 5 percent of world population, the U.S. uses one-third of the world's paper, a quarter of the world's oil, 23 percent of the coal, 27 percent of the aluminum, and 19 percent of the copper."

 China is the world's fastest-growing consumer market.
 According to biologist Paul R. Ehrlich, "If everyone consumed resources at the US level, you will need another four or five Earths."

 With the development of the economy, consumers' awareness of protecting their rights and interests is growing, and consumer demand is growing.
 Online commerce has expanded the consumer market and enhanced consumer information and market transparency.
 Digital fields not only bring advantages and convenience but also cause many problems and increase the opportunities for consumers to suffer damage.

 Under the virtual network environment, on the one hand, consumers' privacy protection is vulnerable to infringement, driven by the development of hacker technology and the Internet, on the other hand, consumers' right to know is the basic right of consumers.
 When purchasing goods and receiving services, we need the real situation of institutional services.
 Finally, in the Internet era, consumers' demand is increasing, and we also need to protect consumers' rights and interests to improve consumers' rights and interests and promote the operation of the economic market.